-(3) Submission period for those finishing the course in March is early January.
-Submission period for PCS course and those finishing in September is expected to be sometime during the first week of July (For the Recurrent course, mid-July).
-Submission deadlines will be posted on the bulletin board and announced through the TUFS "GAKUMU" information system.
+- Submit your master's thesis along with an Application for Master's Degree and a Notification of Master's Thesis, both approved by your Main Academic Supervisor. - (2) The deadlines are strictly observed for the submission.
+Submission period for those finishing the course in March is early January.
+Submission period for PCS course and those finishing in September is early July (For the Recurrent course, mid-July).
+Details will be announced through the TUFS "GAKUMU" information system.